About Hillheim

 This Australian Shepherd knows when to offer a nose boop, when to station at the window, and when to lay right at your feet to anchor the energy.
 Equal parts protector and goofball, Hazel is the emotional barometer of Hillheim.

-Outdoors, she’s the fearless trail guide.
+Outdoors, she’s is the fearless trail guide.
 Indoors, she’s the grounding presence that reminds every client to breathe, soften, and stay present.
 Her job description?
 Vibe control.
 Nervous system regulation.
 Occasional mud inspections.

-She doesn’t need credentials—she is the certification.
+Hazel doesn’t need credentials—she is the certification.
 One tail wag at a time.

 Grandmother Ash